The Making of Khukuri

 13. Shining / Polishing

 This is the last stage of the making in which the khukuri is finished and polished (shinned) skillfully.
 The blade and handle both are finished by applying various grits of sand blasters and papers (lower to higher).
-The finisher uses 2-3 HP Buff Machine and does 4-5 sets of various steps to get the fine finishing.
+The finisher uses a 2-3 HP Buff Machine and does 4-5 sets of various steps to get the fine finishing.
 He has to be very cautious not to overdo the job as overheating may ruin the hardness of the blade making it soft and fragile.

 Water buffalo horns are imported from India and transported to our factory in large numbers.
 They all go through the selection phase and bad quality horns are rejected.
 The hollow area of the horn is cut off from the main body and only the solid part is used to make the handle.
 The solid horn is then measured to fit the size of a required khukuri.
 Now the making of a handle starts.

 The horn is now brought into the shape of a khukuri handle.
 The craftsman uses another sharp khukuri and modifies the raw horn into curve, oval or round shape to fit the handle of a khukuri.
 During the process, gaps are also made for brass fitting to stay at the two ends of the horn.